Which city is cheaper, Amsterdam or Bucharest?

 The spring brings many poeple to Bucharest as well as Amsterdam.
 The activities around the city are the main draw to Bucharest this time of year.
 Also, many travelers come to Amsterdam for the activities around the city and the natural beauty.

 Bucharest is much warmer than Amsterdam in the spring.
-The temperature in Bucharest is usually 12°C (54°F) in April, and Amsterdam stays around 8°C (46°F).
+The daily temperature in Bucharest averages around 12°C (54°F) in April, and Amsterdam fluctuates around 8°C (46°F).

 In the spring, Bucharest often gets more sunshine than Amsterdam.
 Bucharest gets 185 hours of sunny skies this time of year, while Amsterdam receives 166 hours of full sun.